Natural Insulation vs Synthetic – What to consider

 These days performance is a very real currency when it comes to materials and people now understand the importance of choosing materials that are fit for purpose.

 At Ecological Building Systems, we stock a range of insulation materials to suit numerous applications.
 For more information and expert technical advice on the best insulation product for your construction project, get in touch with the Ecological Building Systems team.

-Joe is a trained Energy Manager and graduated from Athlone I.T with an Honour’s Degree in Sustainable Construction & Energy Management.
-After this he went on to complete a Post Graduate Diploma in Green Engineering and joined Ecological shortly after.
+Joe is a trained Energy Manager and graduated from TUS with an Degree in Sustainable Construction and an Honours Degree in Energy Management.
+Following this he went on to complete a Postgraduate Diploma in Green Engineering and joined Ecological shortly after.
 In addition to his academic studies, Joe has also spent many years as a tradesman and has completed the Passive House Contractor exam.
-Most recently, Joe became an NSAI approved Thermal Modeller after completing his examination in Dublin Technological University and is now certified to carry out thermal bridge assessments to evaluate heat loss in buildings.
+Most recently, Joe qualified as an Advanced Thermal Modeller and Hygrothermal Risk Assessor from Dublin Technological University.